 ☕ Breakfast, 🥘 Lunch

-Breakfast at the hotel, check out and depart for Surin, approximately a one-hour drive.
+Breakfast at the hotel, then check out and depart for Surin, approximately a one-hour drive.

 Lunch at a local restaurant.

-In the afternoon, visit Ban Tha Sawang in Surin Province.
-Here, take a look at the ancient style of silk weaving process that locals use to weave beautiful silk products.
-This weaving project is supported and promoted by the Bureau of the Royal Household and Her Majesty the Queen's Foundation, and is well-known for being an outstanding form of cultural preservation.
+In the afternoon, visit Ban Tha Sawang in Surin Province, where you can witness the magnificence of the ancient silk weaving process and admire the beautiful golden brocade silk fabric.
+This weaving project is supported and promoted by the Bureau of the Royal Household and Her Majesty the Queen’s Foundation.

 Inclusions: